 By Soundfly Mentor Andrea de Carlo

 Here at Soundfly, we love any piece of technology that makes it easier for musicians to get together and connect, whether by crowdsourcing advice, offering listening recommendations, or actually contributing to each other’s tracks.
-That’s what draws us to create great product lists like this, and it’s at the core of why we created a website for online courses that pair students with professional coaches to mentor them to their next musical goal (or goals)!
+That’s why we created a custom mentorship program that pairs musicians with with professional coaches to help people improve and reach their musical goals.

 In the last few years, so many collaborative music-making apps have emerged on the market due to recent developments in cloud storage capacity, faster internet connections, and stronger mobile networks, but also because of the growing fundamental need for artists, producers, and engineers to interact together creatively.